FastRobotsCornell/FastRobots-2025/docs/Health.md

 [Return to main page](../index.md)

-While there are no longer pandemic pre-cautions in place, please apply common sense if you or those around are symptomatic.
-If you have a health-related problem that interferes with class participation or deadlines, please reach out to the teaching team ASAP.

 **Lectures** will take place in Upson Hall 142.
 Unless agreed upon otherwise with the instructors, all students are expected to attend lectures in person.
-To accommodate symptomatic or quaranteening students, lectures will also be recorded and posted on Canvas.
+Lecture slides will be posted to the website after class for those who cannot attend.

 **Lab sections** are mandatory.
-However, if you do not feel safe working in the lab, please reach out to your teaching team so that we can make accommodations.
-These may for example involve extending or dropping deadlines, or enabling you to carry out labs from home.
+If you cannot make it to the lab, please reach out to the teaching team via private Ed message so that we can make accommodations.

+If you have a health-related problem that interferes with class participation or deadlines, please reach out to the teaching team ASAP.